ZertoPublic/Z4K/docs/AdministrationGuide.md

 | namespace | namespace in which you want the restored Kubernetes entities to be created. |

 These parameters give you flexibility in restoring a VPG to the original site, or to a different site or namespace.
-You can also restore from a repository that has VPGs backupsets from a different site and restore them to a new site using the parameter backupset-id.
+You can also restore from an Extended Journal Copy repository that has VPGs backup sets from a different site and restore them to a new site using the parameter backupset-id.

 When the restore task completes successfully, Kubernetes entities with the prefix "res-" are created in the specified site and namespace.